gvtrindade/car-history/README.md

 Users can only see their's and shared cars, trying to access a car that is not valid results in an error.

+It was made to be primarily accessed by phones, but the responsive design also adapts to tablet and computers screens.

 The app is completly self hosted, using the Coolify Platform.
 The whole CI/CD pipeline was implemented by me, including setting up the database and configuring the tunnel to expose the app to the internet with my domain.